For the latest version of this report, please read the Common Data Project 2020 Annual Report.

-To promote more accurate and reliable data comparability across the five Consortium member states, the Common Data Project develops and implements standardized procedures designed to eliminate unwanted variance that may result from divergent data systems, the misinterpretation of agreed-upon rules, or computational errors.
-The Data Project has also created a series of quality control mechanisms that further improve the reliability and comparability of state-reported data.
+In 2009, the state education agencies participating in the New England Secondary Consortium (NESSC) began collecting, calculating, and reporting data on key indicators using consistent procedures.
+To promote more accurate and reliable data comparability across member states, the NESSC Common Data Project develops and implements standardized procedures designed to minimize variance that may result from divergent data systems or computational errors.
+The Common Data Project also employs additional quality control mechanisms that further improve the reliability and comparability of state-reported data.

 HOW THE PROJECT WORKS

-Data specialists from the participating SEAs, along with representatives from higher education and other data experts, meet several times throughout the year to discuss best practices, refine agreements, and coordinate the collection and reporting of data.
-Each participating SEA shares and discusses its data practices with other SEAs, and several refinements of in-state data procedures have resulted from lessons learned from other states.
+Data specialists from the participating State Education Agencies (SEAs), along with representatives from higher education and other data experts, meet throughout the year to discuss best practices, refine agreements, and coordinate the collection and reporting of data.
+Several refinements of in-state data procedures have resulted from lessons learned from other states.

-All five states use common metrics, procedures, and rules when compiling, calculating, and reporting data.
-A full description of these procedures can be found in the Common Data Project 2016 Procedural Guidebook.
-The goal is continual improvement of data reliability and comparability across the region.
+The participating states use common metrics, procedures, and rules when compiling, calculating, and reporting data.
+A full description of these procedures can be found in the Common Data Project 2020 Procedural Guidebook.

 The common procedures and rules are published under a Creative Commons license, which allows for the free use of all content, and other SEAs and educational organizations are encouraged to use and adapt our work.

-Each year, the five SEAs publish the Consortium metrics on their websites, making the data available to the educators, policy makers, and the public.
+Each year, the SEAs publish the Consortium metrics on their websites, making the data available to the educators, policymakers, and the public.

 - Common Metrics: The Common Data Project has produced a set of common formulas that are used to calculate secondary graduation rates, secondary dropout rates, and postsecondary-enrollment, -persistence, and -completion rates.

-- Common rules: All five departments of education follow the same “business rules” and procedures when collecting, calculating, and reporting common data to improve consistency, comparability, and quality.
+- Common rules: All participating departments of education follow the same “business rules” and procedures when collecting, calculating, and reporting common data to improve consistency, comparability, and quality.

 - Common definitions: Each variable in the common regional data set is determined using consistently applied definitions.
 For example, all five departments of education follow the same definitions for economically disadvantaged students, English-language learners, students with disabilities, and other student subgroups.